 Foundation layer: high density poly urethane material designed to complement the technologies positioned above this layer.
 Material density is 1.8 lb/cubic foot.

 This mattress skews a little towards the firmer end of the spectrum.
 I reviewed the medium firm and found it to be a little firm at first.
 However when you lay across it, you get great support and still get good pressure relief.
 This mattress is made in the USA and from what I can tell is top of the line foam.
 None of the corners are smushed together which means they didn’t over glue the pieces.
 It also was made recently and didn’t stay in a box for too long which also helps it take shape faster.

 Here’s a picture of my bowling ball on the mattress to show you how much it sinks.

-Here’s another video that illustrates motion transfer on the Tulo mattress.
+Here’s another video that illustrates motion transfer on the mattress.

 Here’s a peek inside the mattress to show you how each layer reacts.

-If you are new to the world of online mattresses, the Tulo is a great introduction.
+If you are new to the world of online mattresses, this is a great introduction.
 You can just head to your nearest Mattress Firm and try one out to see for yourself the value you can get with online brands.
-A queen size Tulo currently retails for $650.
+A queen size Tulo currently retails for $750.
 And if you are in a rush, I don’t know of anyone who will get you your mattress faster.
-You can get a Tulo in as little as 48 hours.
+You can get a tulo in as little as 48 hours.